Late Night with Jimmy Fallon: American late-night talk show ratings

-For the week July 27–July 31, 2009, Late Night was the ratings leader with a 17 percent lead in adults 18-49 and a 42 percent lead with adults 18-34.
+For the week July 27–31, 2009, Late Night was the ratings leader with a 17 percent lead in adults 18–49 and a 42 percent lead with adults 18–34.
 Since the show aired on March 2, Fallon has ranked number one or tied Ferguson in these demographics on 97/100 nights.

 After Jay Leno returned to The Tonight Show, in total viewers Late Night (2.0 million viewers overall) out-delivered The Late Late Show (1.7 million) by a margin of 17 percent the entire first week.

 In the May 2010 sweeps, Late Night had a higher rating, a roughly equal share, but fewer average viewers, than The Late Late Show.
 The two were tied in the demographic of adults age 18 to 49, with Late Night having a slightly higher share.

 In the May 2011 sweeps, all of NBC's late night programming reported increased viewership.
 Late Night with Jimmy Fallon reported a 13% increase in viewership compared to the previous year.
 Late Night, though, managed to beat The Late Late Show by a very small margin.

 On February 6, 2014, Jay Leno hosted his last episode of his second tenure as host of The Tonight Show, and brought in Leno's biggest overall audience since the night of the Seinfeld finale in 1998.
 Boosted by the big lead-in, Late Night with Jimmy Fallon had its largest viewership ever with 6 million viewers.
 This was the highest number for the Late Night franchise since David Letterman's Late Night finale in 1993.
 The ratings were bested the next day by Fallon's last show, when over 6.6 million viewers watched.
-On that occasion, no Tonight Show was produced, and Late Night aired thirty minutes earlier than normal, at 12:05 AM ET on NBC, following the 2014 Winter Olympics Opening Ceremonies and late local news.
+On that occasion, no Tonight Show was produced, and Late Night aired thirty minutes earlier than normal, at 12:05 a.m.
+ET on NBC, following the 2014 Winter Olympics Opening Ceremonies and late local news.